NeoGeographyToolkit/StereoPipelineTest/README.txt

 builds ASP and runs the tests for Mac in the cloud.
 The latest test results are saved, together with the build, as an artifact.
-The artifact can be fetched, and then the reference test results updated (or new tests added) with the script:
+The artifact can be fetched, and the reference test results updated (or new tests added) with the script:

   StereoPipeline/.github/workflows/update_mac_tests.sh